-THE general division of letters is into vowels and consonants.
-The vowels are a, e, i, o, u, and sometimes y; and without one of these there can be no perfect sound: all the other letters, and sometimes y, are called consonants.
+The general division of letters is into vowels and consonants.
+The vowels are $\alpha$ , e, i, o, u, and sometimes w and y; and without one of these there can be no perfect sound: all the other letters, and sometimes w and y, are called consonants.

-A appropriate uniting or two vowels into one sylla-
+A diphthong is the uniting of two vowels into one syllable;

-ble; as, plain, fair.
+as plain, fair.

-A triphthong is the uniting of three vowels into one sylla-
+A triphthong is the uniting of three vowels into one syllable; as in lieu, beauty.

-ble; as in lieu, beauty.
+A syllable is the complete sound of one or more letters; as

-A syllable is the complete sound of one or more letters; as a, am, art.
+a, am, art.